Best car insurance company for seniors: State Farm

 WyomingNone

 If you realize that you may not be the driver you once were, talk to your physician.
 You may come up with a plan to address your limitations and decide that it is time to give up driving or get a license with limits.
-Some states offer a restricted license, such as not driving at night if that is your problem area.
+Some states offer a restricted license.
+For example, some licenses prohibit driving at night if that is an area of concern for you.

 It may also be time to look at alternative modes of transportation, such as community-offered senior rides, Lyft or Uber.
 If you sell your vehicle, you could easily offset other transportation costs from the savings you receive from no longer owning and maintaining a vehicle.